-- 1 Perform one of the following actions: - Press the preprogrammed Bluetooth Search button . - < or > to BT.
+- Press the preprogrammed Bluetooth Search button . - < or > to BT.
 Press the Menu Select button directly below BT to access the Bluetooth feature screen. or to Search Devices and press the Menu Select button directly below On.

 If successful, the display shows Searching for BT devices followed by the names of Bluetooth devices found, if any.
 When the search timer expires, Available Dev screen shows a list of Bluetooth devices found.
 To stop the search before the search timer expires, press the preprogrammed Bluetooth Search button or the Menu Select button below Stop.